gwelt/vcblry_server/README.md

 ![vcblry icon](public/vcblry180.png)
-# vocabulary trainer for mobiles
+# vocabulary database-server and trainer for mobiles

 ## Overview
-This is a server for a vocabulary trainer, written in Node.JS.
+This is a server for vocabulary-database and online vocabulary-trainer.
-It serves an HTML-UI adapted for mobile devices as well as an [OpenAPI](https://github.com/OAI/OpenAPI-Specification)-REST-interface to fetch and store vocabulary-sets ("challenges").
+It serves HTML for the client-UI adapted for mobile devices as well as an [OpenAPI](https://github.com/OAI/OpenAPI-Specification)-REST-interface to fetch and store vocabulary-sets ("challenges").
+The client can also be used offline / without the server running.
+Open `public/index.html` or try it on https://gwelt.github.io/vcblry/.

 ### Running the server
 To run the server, run: